-In order to defend yourself from false allegations of child abuse, exaggerated claims, and biased prosecutions, you need to retain the services of a Michigan child abuse defense attorney with a high level of skill and legal knowledge.
+In order to defend yourself from false allegations of child abuse, exaggerated claims, and biased prosecutions, you need to retain the services of a Michigan child abuse attorney with a high level of skill and legal knowledge.
 Child abuse is considered a serious criminal offense in Michigan that can be investigated by both law enforcement and Child Protective Services (CPS), especially when the accusations involve neglect or a parent’s failure to protect a child from harm.
 A parent may need to take on both forces and two separate defense cases at the same time.

-At Cronkright Law, you can find a Michigan child abuse defense attorney you can trust with your case.
+At Cronkright Law, you can find a Michigan child abuse lawyer you can trust with your case.
 Our law firm has helped countless parents defend themselves against accusations of child abuse and child neglect over the last 20+ years, successfully allowing them to retain their parental rights in the face of powerful opposition.

-If you need our help, contact us online or call (517) 325-0441 as soon as possible.
-Our phones are answered 24/7 and we offer free initial case evaluation screenings to inquiring clients.
+Contact a Lansing child abuse defense lawyer today!
+Our phones are answered 24/7 and we offer FREE initial case evaluation screenings to inquiring clients.